 Change is Key for Chemical Distributors

 The key is for chemical distributors to change the way they do things.
-In doing this, embracing digital technologies such as Sage Business Cloud Enterprise Management (Sage X3 ERP) can also be a game changer.
+In doing this, embracing digital technologies such as Sage X3 (Sage Enterprise Management) can also be a game changer.
 As a matter of fact, chemical companies that hold onto traditional selling methods may find it hard to compete in the internet economy.
 Many customers are now demanding electronic transaction capabilities.

 Chemical distributors have an edge over online retailers in that they have nurtured relationships with their clients, better capacity utilization, lower inventories, and lower earnings volatility.
 If done right, distributors can leverage their foothold in the market to find success with a strategic eCommerce platform.